 SAVING A FEW BUCKS ISN'T WORTH IT.
 I've tried renting from many other car rental companies because they may have been $10 cheaper, but the hassle is not worth it.
 Not only do you not earn points when you do that, but you'll also not get the customer service you are used to or the perks and you'll always kick yourself, at least I have.

 So... this is what I do.
 I save all these accumulated points from flights, hotel, and car rental until I have enough to take a trip with my kids.
 This means that part or all of our domestic vacations are FREE!
 I've taken my kids to Washington DC, Los Angeles, and New York City twice this way.
 That's a family of four, traveling for next to nothing!

-Remember you don't have to travel a lot for this to work, save up those points, call to extend so they don't expire.
+Remember you don't have to travel a lot for this to work, save up those points, and call to extend so they don't expire.
 If you travel for work, make sure ALL THAT TRAVEL COLLECTS POINTS on all the above.

 It adds up people!
 All this is within your power to control, so start receiving what’s yours!

 *PS.
 I am NOT paid or sponsored by any of the companies mentioned in this post and was not paid to write this.
 Everything mentioned above is available to the general public and was not given to me as any part of "special treatment."
-These are my personal best-practices and travel hacks.
+These are my personal best practices and travel hacks.

 There's a whole chapter on my travel tips

 with more coaching and advice in my new book All the Things I Wish I Knew, plus 80 other lessons, tips, and advice for living your best life.